Noctis/kickstart/UPGRADING.md

 Replace the contents of your application's `boostrap.php` file with the [`3.0` version](https://github.com/Noctis/kickstart-app/blob/master/bootstrap.php).

-Now you need to migrate your configuration options requirements to the new "format".
+Now you'll need to migrate your configuration requirements list to the new "format".
 In Kickstart 2.3.0, the requirements were passed as an array:

 ```php